almariah/yubikey-gpg/README.md

 Select the type as `Signature key`.

 Now un-toggle key 1 by typing `key 1` and then toggle key 2 by typing `key 2`.
-Repeat the previous steps but using(`Encryption key`) for key 2.
+Repeat the previous steps but with `Encryption key` for key 2.
 Further repeat again for key 3 with `Authentication key`.
 Finally type `save`

 * Enabling Touch-to-Sign/Decrypt (for more security if something happened in background):